praw-dev/praw/docs/getting_started/faq.rst

 A: PRAW is most likely in read-only mode.
 This normally occurs when PRAW is authenticated without a username and password or a refresh token.
-In order to perform this action, the Reddit instance needs to be authenticated.
+In order to perform this action, the :class:`.Reddit` instance needs to be authenticated.
 See :ref:`oauth_options` to see the available authentication methods.

 .. _faq5: